 Character witnesses are relevant in deciding whether there is a risk that you would engage in further criminal conduct if you are permitted to remain in Australia as they provide important insights to your enduring character and whether you are the same person you had been at the time of your offending or had changed for the better.

 It is important that when giving reasons for revoking your visa cancellation you should list the reasons under the appropriate heading as listed in Direction No. 79.
 For example, if you said that your mental health and potential consequence of your removal from Australia will impact on you and your family, you should list them under “non-refoulement claims” if you also claimed that Australia should not return you to your home country because you will not receive proper mental health care.
 If you do not list this claim as a non-refoulement obligations claim, the Minister need not consider this claim as non-refoulement claims (BPL20 v Minister for Home Affairs FCA 1207 per Moshinsky J at ).

 Furthermore, your claims must not be general and tentative (eg, using words like “may be”) and supported by evidence.
 You must make detailed arguments supported by evidence.
 For eg, you should not say that if you were returned to your home country you will be expose to the real possibility of suffering and significant harm, you must explain why this is so.

 You should note that if your visa application has been refused or your visa cancelled while you are in Australia, you may be prevented from lodging another visa application (click here to learn more about section 48 bar and visa application limitations).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you with your section 501 refusal and cancellation on character grounds or find your answers in our FAQ or learn more about section 501 refusal and cancellation.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you with your section 501 refusal and cancellation on character grounds or find your answers in our FAQ or learn more about section 501 refusal and cancellation.